KirtiPratihar/WebDevlopement-Project/README.md

 **Key Components of Web Development**
 *Front-End Development  .*

 **HTML (HyperText Markup Language):** The backbone of any website, HTML provides the structure and content of web pages.
-It defines elements like headings, paragraphs, links, images, and more.
+It defines elements like headings, paragraphs, links, images, and more .

 **CSS (Cascading Style Sheets):** CSS is used to style and layout the content defined by HTML.
 It controls the visual presentation, including colors, fonts, and responsive design.